Houston Fibroids Logo

 What is a DVT?

-Simply put, this is a blood clot that develops in your body's deep veins, buried well beneath the surface of your skin.
-This clot is dangerous because it can dislodge from your vein, travel through your blood and reach your lungs, where it can get stuck and block all blood flow.
-(We call this a pulmonary embolism.)
+This is a blood clot that develops in your body's deep veins, buried well beneath the surface of your skin.
+This clot is dangerous because it can dislodge from your vein, travel through your blood and reach your lungs.
+(We call this a pulmonary embolism, a dangerous medical condition.)

 On their own, fibroids shouldn't be dangerous.
 (Although, over time, heavy bleeding from fibroids can leave you with anemia.)
-Still, a study in the Journal of Minimally Invasive Gynecology revealed that people with uterine fibroids have a higher risk of developing DVT.
+However, recent research published in the The BMJ proved that having fibroids and/or endometriosis slightly increased your risk for premature death.
+(Defined as passing before the age of 70.)
+Moreover, a study in the Journal of Minimally Invasive Gynecology revealed that people with uterine fibroids have a higher risk of developing DVT.

 To reach that conclusion, researchers collected data related to adult women who had fibroids and who had a blood-clot-related complication.
 Then, they followed those 73 women on their health journey between the dates of January 2012 and December 2019.
 Here's what they learned: